scionproto/scion/doc/EndhostBootstrap.rst

 3. Once a hint gets received, the bootstrapper tries to download the topology of the AS and some TRCs from the hinted local web server.

    a.
-On success, the bootstrapper prepares the SD's files and exits successfully, and the SD is automatically started by Systemd.
+On success, the bootstrapper prepares the SD's files and exits successfully, and the SD is automatically started by the orchestrator.
    b.
 On failure, the bootstrapper tries to contact the web server specified by the next hint (go back to 2).

-If no hint is received after a certain span of time, the bootstrapper times out and exit with a non-zero value.
+If no hint is received after a certain span of time, the bootstrapper times out and exits with a non-zero value.

 NB: The TRCs retrieval is a temporary solution; in the future, they will be installed on a device via other means, ideally before it gets connected to